-Also refer Planning in Core Good Practice Guide.
+Also refer Core GPG - Planning.

 3.1 Activity plans

 Specific planning considerations may include but are not limited to:

 - the expected or known trail classification - the impact of current seasonal factors including the weather forecast for the day(s) of the activity and weather during recent days - identifying route and terrain specific hazards and risks - the need for a support vehicle(s) - the required navigation skills & equipment - the suitability of maps for navigation - the access available for support and emergency services for the start and finish locations and throughout the activity - if passengers can be carried and the most appropriate means of doing so.